feathersui/feathersui-starling/README.md

 ## Minimum Requirements

-* Adobe AIR 16.0 or newer for mobile apps
+* Adobe AIR 17.0 or newer for mobile apps
 * Adobe AIR 3.5 or newer for desktop apps
 * Adobe Flash Player 11.5 or newer for web browser apps
-* Starling Framework 1.6
+* Starling Framework from Github

 ## Downloads